 The City of Alexandria provides a wide array of transit amenities such as bus shelters, benches, trash cans, lighting, and real-time bus arrival displays.
-These amenities are distributed throughout the service area based on ridership data, staff analysis, funding opportunities, development conditions and customer requests.
+These amenities are distributed throughout the service area based on ridership data, income/ethnicity/disability status demographics, staff analysis, funding opportunities, development conditions and customer requests.
 General policies for the distribution of bus shelters, benches, trash cans, lighting fixtures and posted schedule information are outlined below.
 ATC/DASH and City staff monitor the locations of all transit amenities to ensure that they are equitably distributed to minority and low-income areas.